fluxcd/flux2/docs/guides/image-update.md

 ### Azure Container Registry

 AKS clusters are not able to pull and run images from ACR by default.
-Read [Integrating AKS /w ACR] as a potential pre-requisite before integrating Flux `ImageRepositories` with ACR.
+Read [Integrating AKS with ACR] as a potential pre-requisite before integrating Flux `ImageRepositories` with ACR.

 Note that the resulting ImagePullSecret for Flux could also be specified by Pods within the same Namespace to pull and run ACR images as well.